kutt27/kutt27/README.md

 [![LinkedIn: Amal](https://img.shields.io/badge/-Amal-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/your-linkedin)
 [![Gmail: satheesanamal6](https://img.shields.io/badge/Gmail-satheesanamal6%40gmail.com-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:satheesanamal6@gmail.com)

-I never planned on doing computer science; I always pictured myself as a counsellor—or anyone in a quiet, ordinary job, because of something that stayed true to me always: "empathy".
+I never planned on doing computer science; I always pictured myself as a counsellor or someone in a quiet, ordinary job, because of something that stayed true to me always: "empathy".
 That instinct is still rooted in me, and I wish I could have studied psychology.
-Even though - I have to learn so much here and there, I'm trying to keep up with the things I really like "now".
+Even though I have to learn so much here and there, I'm trying to keep up with the things I really like "now".

 Currently, I'm interested in understanding randomness. {Hoping that the project be born}